nathanuphoff/Magritte/readme.md

 # Magritte

-A tiny reactive view library for the browser that relies on functional composition, and utilises a DOM abstraction with incremental updates.
-A one-directional data store is included that prevents runtime changes to the ‘kind of data’ of the state.
-From the initial state a store model is created that is used as a dispatcher, it keeps track of changes in the state and renders a new immutable state on each render cycle.

-Key features are API simplicity, functional composition, store immutability, and *very little* boilerplate.
+A tiny reactive view library for the browser with a functional interface and a DOM abstraction that allows incremental rendering.
+Key features include API simplicity, functional composition, store immutability, and *very little* boilerplate.

+Magritte has a built in store model that provides an immutable state and a model dispatcher.
+The store dispatcher has a type-check mechanism that prevents runtime changes to the ‘kind of content’ in the state.
+Components that utilise functional composition are resolved using the store which means your state and model are available in every component.
+The store

 ## Features
-- JSONML template syntax,
-- New: JSX Compatible,
-- A virtual DOM abstraction and incremental updates,
+- __fast__: a virtual DOM abstraction with incremental updates
-- A built in immutable store with a one-directional data flow,
+- __safe__: an immutable one-directional data store that prevents run-time changes to its structure
+- __linguistic__: supports JSONML (default), hyperscript, *and* JSX template syntax
-- Full SVG support including xlink-attributes,
+- __flexible__: attribute middleware and full SVG support including xlink-attributes
-- Element attribute middleware,
-- A functional interface,
+- __expressive__: A functional interface that favours composition
-- No build pipeline required,
+- __portable__: No build pipeline required
-- A mere 5Kb in size (2Kb gzipped).
+- __tiny__: a mere 5Kb minified (2Kb gzipped)

-## Coming Soon™
+## Roadmap...
 - A router,
-- Component lifecycle methods.
+- Component lifecycle methods,

-## Roadmap...
 - Isomorphic rendering,
 - Unit tests,
 - Performance tests,